patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 app.use(passport.initialize());
 ```

-* **"authenticate"**: The "authenticate" method is used as a middleware function that can be used for each of our routes that we wish to secure (more on this below).
+* **"authenticate"**: The "authenticate" method is used as a middleware function that can be used for each of our routes that we wish to secure.
 For example:

 ```javascript
 app.get("/api/vehicles", passport.authenticate('jwt', { session: false }), (req, res) => {